-Aegon Funding Company LLC (AFC) was incorporated on May 21, 1999, and operates under the laws of the State of Delaware.
+AEGON Funding Company LLC (AFC) was incorporated on May 21, 1999, and operates under the laws of the State of Delaware.
 AFC is an indirect wholly owned subsidiary of Aegon N.V.
-AFC is a direct wholly owned subsidiary of Aegon USA, LLC and has no subsidiaries of its own.
+AFC is a direct wholly owned subsidiary of Transamerica Corporation and has no subsidiaries of its own.
 AFC was established as a financing vehicle to be used to raise funds for the U.S. subsidiaries of Aegon N.V.
-AFC's registered office is at Corporation Trust Center, 1209 Orange Street, Wilmington, Delaware, 19801, USA, Delaware file number 3033879 and the telephone number of this office is 1 (302)-658-7581.
+AFC's registered office is at The Corporation Trust Center, 1209

+Orange Street, Wilmington, Delaware, 19801, USA, and the telephone number of this office is 1 (302)-658-7581.
+AFC's Delaware Department of State, Division of Corporations File Number is 3033879.